Humanity needs to build a lot of airships

-1. There must be a reason…Why should we build an industry of airships?
+- There must be a reason.
+Why should we build an industry around airships?

-How to make airships commercially successful?
+2. The strategy to make airships commercially successful?

-But we have to ignite this industry and that requires high costs in the beginning.
+But, we have to ignite this industry and that requires high costs in the beginning.
 The challenge will also lie in scaling it from a niche product into mass market segments.
 It involves building markets from zero.
-This requires endurance, strategy and collaboration.
+This requires endurance, strategy, and collaboration.
 From luxury travel in the beginning, we can then go into special segments of aviation, cargo and passenger travel.